laserpants/sagacious-cpp/README.md

 too tight
 ```

-This time, the problem is not as easy to detect.
+Again, the `delete` call is never reached, but this time the problem is not as easy to detect.
+Using the `managed_ptr` approach, the code would look like this:

 ```cpp
 static void casually_wear_pants()